Who is Monster on The Masked Singer?

 We’re hooked – The Masked Singer is our Saturday night time obsession as we try to guess which celebrities are behind the masks.

-Whereas a few of our mastery singers have been unveiled, we’re ready to seek out out which well-known face is dressed up as ‘Monster’ – the belting blue creature.
+Whereas a few of our mastery singers have been unveiled, we’re ready to search out out which well-known face is dressed up as ‘Monster’ – the belting blue creature.

 Monster – Songs, Clues and Guesses